Save it for later!

 Armed with measurements and photos of the space, I went to The Container Store to plan the storage for our laundry room area.

-I was planning on using baskets like the one I used in our powder room closet to hold our beanies, gloves etc. but after I came home and started thinking things through, I realized they weren’t going to be as practical as having drawers.
+I had planned to use baskets, similar to the one I used in our powder room closet, to hold our beanies, gloves, etc., but after coming home and thinking things through, I realized they wouldn’t be as practical as having drawers.

 Elfa design for laundry room